Last Updated: March 1st, 2020

-You may also access the information we hold about you.
+You may also access the information we hold about you and your website visitors.
 If you wish to exercise this right, please contact us at privacy [at] newscred [dot] com.
 You can contact us to update or correct any inaccuracies in the personal data we hold about you.
 In your request, please make clear what personal data you would like to have changed, whether you would like to have your personal data that you have provided to us suppressed from our database or otherwise let us know what limitations you would like to put on our use of your personal data that you have provided to us.
 For your protection, we may only implement requests with respect to the personal data associated with the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.
 We will try to comply with your request as soon as reasonably practicable.

 We will retain your personal data for the period necessary to fulfill the purposes outlined in this Policy unless a longer retention period is required or permitted by law.
 You have every right to request that we delete your data altogether.